Growth Disorders

 What Are The Causes Of Genetic Growth Disorders?

 Not all children who are growing slower or faster have a medical problem.
 Height depends on the parents’ heights: tall parents will have tall kids and shorter parents will have shorter children.
 This is called familial short stature or familial tall stature.
 Some children may just be growing slower and may catch up later called constitutional growth delay.
 Poor nutrition and over-nutrition can lead to short stature and tall stature, respectively.
 Chronic systemic illnesses can be a cause of poor growth.
 Genetic syndromes may be associated with either short or tall stature.
-Lastly, many endocrine conditions like growth hormone deficiency or excess, hypothyroidism/hyperthyroidism, Congenital Adrenal hyperplasia, early and late puberty etc can affect growth.
+Lastly, many endocrine conditions like hypothyroidism/hyperthyroidism, Congenital Adrenal hyperplasia, early and late puberty etc can affect growth.

 What Are The Signs And Symptoms Of A Growth Disorder?